73stefano/smart-home/README.md

-# smart-home  Internet of things
+# Smart-Home  Internet of things
 ## House temperature via telegram with a BOT

 ***